-CPC’s first SBL loans in New Jersey totaled $3,090,000, and will be used by TBG Development to acquire two small multifamily buildings in Orange.
-Following acquisition, TBG plans to undertake renovations including new bathrooms, kitchens, and upgrades to the lobby and landscaping.
+CPC’s SBL loans in New Jersey totaled $3,090,000, and will be used by the borrower to acquire two small multifamily buildings in Orange.
+Following acquisition, the borrower plans to undertake renovations including new bathrooms, kitchens, and upgrades to the lobby and landscaping.

 CPC is focused on its core mission of addressing the gap in the market for flexible lending products for small multifamily buildings—a segment of the housing stock that plays a critical role in providing housing for low- and moderate-income families.
 Freddie Mac’s SBL program is designed to address the need for cost-effective financing solutions for the acquisition and refinancing of small buildings and offers a streamlined process for permanent loans between $1 million and $6 million.